El Monte, California Therapists

 Located in the prestigious Los Angeles County, the city of El Monte serves as the prime example of Californian living.
 The weather is generally temperate and pleasant, especially in the colder months.
 Amenities are easy to access and abundant.
 Around just about every street corner is a good place to shop or catch some entertainment.
 If you are a fan of walking over driving, you will be pleased to know El Monte is packed full of walkable neighborhoods and equipped with a decently efficient and affordable public transportation system.
 As per 2017 statistics from the U.S. Census Bureau, approximately 116,000 people live in the city.
 While that number is certainly nothing to scoff at, the population of El Monte is growing at a rate considerably slower than many of its neighboring cities.
 For this reason, many consider El Monte to be a good balance between city and suburban life.

 Regrettably, the concern of skyrocketing rates of mental health conditions is a problem the entirety of America is facing, according to researchers.
-A revealing 2018 report published by the Centers for Disease Control and Prevention (CDC) estimates 50 percent of all Americans will be diagnosed with a mental illness at one point or another during their life.
+A revealing 2018 report published by the Centers for Disease Control and Prevention (CDC) estimates that 50 percent of all Americans will be diagnosed with a mental illness at one point or another during their life.
 Focusing on the state of California fails to yield more promising results.
 According to a 2017 study commissioned by Mental Health America, California ranks amongst the top 50 percent of states regarding the prevalence of mental illness.
 So, what about El Monte, specifically?

 Amplifying the effects of El Monte’s economic troubles is the education system.
 Namely, the sub-par quality of learning El Monte public school pupils are receiving.
-As per statistics from the local school districts, the average test score of an El Monte student is approximately 17 percent fewer than the national average.
+As per statistics from the local school districts, the average test score of an El Monte student is approximately 17 percent lower than the national average.
 It is no secret that statistically speaking, education plays a major role in someone’s current and future mental health.
-Those that receive a poor education are more likely to be dealing with a mental illness.
+Those who receive a poor education are more likely to be dealing with a mental illness.

 The Trouble of Finding a Suitable Therapist in El Monte, California

 Unfortunately, more and more Americans are finding it difficult to seek out the services of a licensed therapist.
 Experts are pointing fingers at the nationwide shortage of mental health professionals providing treatment to patients as being a large reason for people’s difficulties.
-A particularly alarming study from the National Institute of Mental Health suggests 57 percent of Americans who are dealing with a mental illness do not receive any treatment during the year.
+A particularly alarming study from the National Institute of Mental Health suggests that 57 percent of Americans who are dealing with a mental illness do not receive any treatment during the year.

 Officials are also blaming poorly executed legislation, poverty, and stigma as negatively influencing El Monte residents’ access to care.
 As per the U.S. Census Bureau, inhabitants of El Monte are more than three times as likely to lack any form of health insurance relative to the rest of the United States.